Last updated: December 18, 2019

-We use “cookies” to track your interaction with our website, so we can learn how to improve our website.
+We use “cookies” to track your interaction with our website, so we can learn how to improve our website and your user experience.
 These cookies give us only anonymous data to analyze.
 You can disable these cookies if you want by following your browser’s directions for disabling cookies.

 CALIFORNIA DO NOT TRACK DISCLOSURES

 How do we respond to Web browser “do not track” signals or other mechanisms that provide consumers the ability to exercise choice regarding the collection of personally identifiable information about an individual consumer’s online activities over time and across third-party websites or online services?

 We currently do not respond to DNT signals in browsers because we do not track individual users across the web.